 - Uni pathways and preparation

 Degrees can include elective courses and specialisations across a range of disciplines.
-Entrepreneurship or sustainability can be studied as part of most degree programs.

 Academic programs are designed with industry to meet regional needs and often include opportunities for work experience, internships and practical industry-based projects.